Ocelot-Social-Community/Ocelot-Social/neo4j/README.md

 [hosted Neo4j Sandbox instance](https://neo4j.com/download/), run Neo4j in one
-of the [many cloud options](https://neo4j.com/developer/guide-cloud-deployment/), [spin up Neo4j in a Docker container](https://neo4j.com/developer/docker/), on Archlinux you can install [neo4j-community from AUR](https://aur.archlinux.org/packages/neo4j-community/) or on Debian-based systems install [Neo4j from the Debian Repository](http://debian.neo4j.org/).
+of the [many cloud options](https://neo4j.com/developer/guide-cloud-deployment/), [spin up Neo4j in a Docker container](https://neo4j.com/developer/docker/), on Arch linux you can install [neo4j-community from AUR](https://aur.archlinux.org/packages/neo4j-community/) or on Debian-based systems install [Neo4j from the Debian Repository](http://debian.neo4j.org/).
 Just be sure to update the Neo4j connection string and credentials accordingly in `backend/.env`.